lhy11009/aspectLib/README.md

 (todo)

 ### Using the Image module to prepare results

 I implement an IMAGE_OPT module in the "Utilities.py" script which takes a json file and combines results accordingly For detail, see the test "test_img_operation.py"

+For this to work, I need to generate a tranperant frame in AI, and merge that on top of a plot from visit

+#### work flow of generating the frame
+(todo)

 ## work with prm